spchheang/CambodianGenocide_DemographicEconomic_Replication/README.md

   4. Fraction of the female population
   5. High-, low-, and average-skilled wage rates
   6. High-, low-, and average-skilled saving rates
 - Aggregate and format variables for input into MATLAB simulations

+These steps are executed through a master script (`master.do`), which sequentially runs the following Stata scripts:

+1. `Demographics.do` – Load and process population data
+2. `Interpolate_Counterfactual.do` – Generate counterfactual variables
+3. `ThreeCountries_Comparison.do` – Compare Cambodia with neighboring countries (Thailand, Vietnam, and Laos)
+4. `CSES2010_Wages.do` – Analyze wage distribution using Cambodia’s CSES 2010 data
+5. `Saving_Rates.do` – Estimate saving rates by age cohort

 ---